abhibhange7/Selenium_Web_Scraping_Script/README.md

 # Selenium_Web_Scraping_Script
 This repository contains two script 1.
 Selenium+Python script that demonstrates how to run cross-browser tests using BrowserStack.
-2. a script to test locally using any browser driver.
+2. a script to test using Chromedriver.
 It allows you to test a website across multiple browsers (desktop and mobile) as specified in a config.yaml file.
 The script uses Selenium WebDriver and integrates with BrowserStack to execute tests on real devices and different browser versions.

 # Requirements
 Before running the script, make sure you have the following installed: